katacoda/scenario-examples/create-scenario-101/step1.md

 All the steps are collected via a JSON file, for example, `katacoda-scenario-examples/create-scenario-101/index.json`{{open}}.

 The JSON file defines the scenario title, the description, steps order, the UI layout and environment.
-You can find more about the layouts within our scenarios at [katacoda.com/docs/scenarios/layouts](https://katacoda.com/docs/scenarios/layouts) and environments at [katacoda.com/docs/scenarios/environments](https://katacoda.com/docs/scenarios/environments).
+You can find more about the layouts within our scenarios at [Supported Layouts](https://www.katacoda.community/essentials/layouts.html) and environments at [Supported Environments](https://www.katacoda.community/essentials/environments.html).